Salkantay Trek + Classic Inca Trail – 6 Days

 • How many kilometers must you travel on tour to reach Machu Picchu?

-The five-day Salkantay trek is available for all adventurers traveling to Cusco in 2023.
+The five-day Salkantay trek is available for all adventurers traveling to Cusco in 2025.

-The best season for the Salkantay trek is during the dry season in Cusco, April and October.
+The best season for the Salkantay trek is during the dry season in Cusco, in April and October.

 This is a five-day trek, where we will be going up and down trails for more than 70 kilometers in the known altitude of Cusco; for this reason, it is advisable to be prepared for the trek.